Application dates

 All applications for funding must be made by:

-• a producer with an established creative track record in successfully delivering moving image work, which means having produced previous projects.
-These could be feature films, short films, television, music videos, immersive projects, artists’ moving image work etc. We cannot accept applications from producers whose only previous work is not screen-based
+- a producer with an established track record in successfully delivering moving image work, which means having been credited as a “Producer” on previous projects.
+These could be feature films, short films, television, music videos, artists’ moving image work etc. We cannot accept applications from producers whose only previous work is not screen-based.

 Filmmaking team